 – 4TH AMENDMENT OF THE U.S. CONSTITUTION

-If you have been arrested for a DWI or DUI in Tarrant County, then you need a Colleyville or Fort Worth DWI attorney who has the knowledge, dedication, and trial experience to give you the best DWI defense possible.
-All of our lawyers are former DWI prosecutors with over 100 combined jury trials specifically related to DWI offenses.
+If you have been arrested for a DWI, DUI, or related alleged crimes in Tarrant County, then you need a Fort Worth DWI attorney who has the practical knowledge, dedication, and trial experience to give you the best representation and DWI defense possible.
+All of the lawyers in our office are former DWI prosecutors with over 100 combined jury trials specifically related to DWI offenses and know how to communicate with and take care of their clients.

-Our team at Hoeller McLaughlin PLLC has tried over 100 DWI and DWI-related cases, including jury trials for DWI, DWI-Misdemeanor Repetition (DWI-2nd), DWI-Felony Repetition (DWI-3rd), and DWI w/ Child.
+Our team of lawyers at Hoeller McLaughlin PLLC has tried over 100 DWI and DWI-related cases, including jury trials for DWI, DWI-Misdemeanor Repetition (DWI-2nd), DWI-Felony Repetition (DWI-3rd), and DWI w/ Child.
 In addition to extensive trial experience, our team has also attended numerous DWI related training seminars, including Intoxication Manslaughter Trial Skills School, classes on gas chromatography and the Intoxilyzer 5000 breath test instrument, and DWI case law updates.
-Our lawyers also have had DWI articles published while he was a prosecutor at the Tarrant County District Attorney’s Office.
+This means that our legal team works hard to be educated on all laws and procedural techniques that could win the dismissal of your charge.
+One of our lawyers has also had DWI articles published while he was a prosecutor at the Tarrant County District Attorney’s Office.

-We take a multi-step approach to DWI defense.
-This approach includes analyzing each part of your case and then formulating the best strategy to your defense.
-Here is an idea of what our approach looks like and some of the questions we ask while analyzing your case:
+Our lawyers and legal consultants take a multi-step approach to DWI defense so that you keep your rights and don’t get convicted for a driving while intoxicated offense.
+This approach includes analyzing each part of your case from the moment you were pulled over in your vehicle and arrested and then formulating the best strategy for the legal defense against the alleged crimes you’ve been charged with.
+Here is an idea of what our approach looks like and several of the questions our legal consultants ask when analyzing your case and any potential consequences you might face:

 Step 1 – Did the officers violate the U.S. Constitution and/or the laws of the State of Texas during your DWI arrest?

-- Did the DWI officer have reasonable suspicion or probable cause to pull you over or make contact with you?
+- Did the DWI officer have reasonable suspicion or probable cause to pull you over in your vehicle or make contact with you?

-- Was the stop, search, or DWI investigation illegal under the U.S. Constitution?
+- Was the stop, search of your vehicle, or DWI investigation illegal under the U.S. Constitution?

 - Is there a suppression issue in your case that would throw out the DWI arrest, breath, and/or blood test?